 The building stands out as the only high-rise on a block of 1-, 2- and 3-story buildings.
 The pedestrian scale of the block and the proliferation of colorful bars and night clubs tend to focus your attention at ground level.
 If you look up at the building, its richly ornamented brick and limestone façade takes you back to its early days as a hotel.

 11 West Division is an all-studio building.
 Floor plans are available online.
-In mid-December 2014 rents ranged from $875 to $1,045 per month.

 The apartments have been renovated with a number of vintage touches, including hardwood-like floors and crown moldings.

 Unless you’re paying attention, it’s easy to overlook the fact that the bath tubs are less than standard length.